Pre-Conference Workshop Day

 Synopsis

-• Delving into promising results for SNP-6 Series in treating MASH with multi-functional effects and a POC Quantitative Non-Invasive Test for MASH: Insights from animal and clinical trials.
+Delving into promising results for SNP-6 Series in treating MASH with multi-functional effects and a POC Quantitative Non-Invasive Test for MASH: Insights from animal and clinical trials.
 Showing clinically significant improvements in biomarkers of liver injury, inflammation, and fibrosis in a Phase 2 study in patients with MASH.
-Also exploring a case study of this in a phase 2 oral insulin versus placebo study
+Exploring a safe, simple, and highly sensitive quantitative liver function test.
+A potential new clinical management for subjects with NAFLD.

 1:30 pm Lunch Break